TeamSOBITS/sobit_light/README_en.md

 > [!WARNING]
 > If you have no previous experience controlling this robot, please have a senior colleague accompany you while you want to use this robot.
+> Please note that the use of SOBIT LIGHT requires the use of Docker.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>